sphere media background sample

 Impetus from the European Union

-The law covers different means of reducing carbon: permanent carbon storage thanks to industrial technologies, carbon storage in long-lasting products, and carbon farming, which includes reducing emissions from the soil.
+It enables businesses to use different ways to reduce carbon emissions.
+These include permanent carbon storage using industrial technology, carbon storage in long-lasting products, and carbon farming, which reduces emissions from the soil.

-Permanent carbon sequestration must be able to store carbon for several centuries to get certification.
-Products must help to eliminate carbon from the atmosphere for at least 35 years.
+Permanent carbon sequestration must have the capacity to store carbon for several centuries to get certification.
+Other products must help to eliminate carbon from the atmosphere for at least 35 years.
 Carbon farming activities must last at least 5 years.

 Picture of solar panel